 After taking into consideration the legal and physical possibilities for the sites the financial feasibility needs to be determined.
 This takes into consideration the timing of the development, future gross income, risk, and any external obsolescence affecting the site.
 The timing for developing the site is considered to be undesirable due to the overall market conditions and the current supply and demand of single-unit residential building lots.
-Therefore, a residential use does not appear to be financially feasible under current market conditions.
+Therefore, a residential use does not appear to be financially feasible under current market conditions based on the cost benefit ratio.